 2. Number of Cores in a Mac

-On MacOS, you can find out the number of cores you CPU has from the System Report service.
+You can find the number of CPU cores on macOS from the System Report utility.

-- Press the Apple menu placed in the top-left corner of the screen.
+- Press the Apple menu in the screen’s top-left corner.

-- Go to About This Mac, then System Report, then Hardware.
+- Go to About This Mac, System Report, and Hardware.

 - You can check the CPU cores by looking at the “Total Number of Cores” below the “Number of Processors” number.